 Counterfeits are usually manufactured and sold much more cheaply than the real drugs.
 According to an estimate by the US FDA (Food and Drug Administration), more than 10% of all drugs in circulation are believed to be counterfeit.
 The possible implications of this are that patients believe they are dealing with the correct drugs but are unknowingly taking ineffective or even harmful substances, with potentially drastic consequences for their health.

 Honest pharmaceutical producers not only have to accept lost sales due to the falsified cheap competition but also loss of confidence among consumers who feel deceived.
-The falsified medicines directives required by the World Health Organization, currently being introduced by many countries, are therefore long overdue – and rapid compliance is in the interest of all reputable pharmaceutical producers.
+The falsified medicines directives required by the World Health Organisation and introduced by many countries are aimed at safeguarding patients’ health.
+Therefore, achieving regulatory compliance is in the interest of all reputable pharmaceutical producers.

 Need more information about global falsified medicines directives?
 We are happy to advise you!

 Legislators all over the world have resolutely opposed the dangers of falsified drugs for consumers and companies by adopting national and supranational falsification directives.
 Compliance with the regulations enables pharmaceutical manufacturers and packaging service providers to ensure that their products can be distributed seamlessly in the target markets and falsified low-cost products are reliably removed from those markets.
 There are multiple falsification directives worldwide at various stages of implementation, with partly differing requirements.

 In this overview, you will find out where the similarities and peculiarities lie.

 - GS1 international